-It’s extremely easy to internalise other people’s thoughts when you spend a lot of time around them.
-In a similar way that if a family member was terrified of dogs in your upbringing, you’re likely to be afraid of them too as a result.
+It’s straightforward to internalise other people’s thoughts when you spend a lot of time around them.
+In a similar way, if a family member was terrified of dogs in your upbringing, you’re likely to be afraid of them too.

 We are inherently a product of our environment.
-This doesn’t mean we have to change our environment, just our reaction to it.
+This doesn’t mean we have to change our setting, just our reaction to it.

-You don't need to lean into self-criticism and join in when others do, you can suggest self-love or encouragement towards it.
-Even if those around you disagree at first, it’s much better to have planted a tiny seed than fuelling a fire that doesn’t do anyone any good.
+You don't need to lean into self-criticism and join in when others do; you can suggest self-love or encouragement.
+Even if those around you disagree initially, it’s much better to have planted a tiny seed than fuelling a fire that doesn’t do anyone any good.

 On the other hand, if the negative things people around you are saying are directed at you, it’s probably best to try and distance yourself from them or have a conversation that highlights this.

 Often the bad things people say about you come from insecurity or an imbalance in their minds.
 It’s always best to approach these situations with kindness rather than anger.

 Aside from this, there are plenty of online communities that are centred around self-love and acceptance.
 No pressure to drastically change anything or anyone in your life, but it remains important to look out for yourself whenever you can.

 Self-love and kindness to yourself can be difficult, but being mindful of what your mind consumes can help you get there.
 Monitoring what you consume and your reaction to everything around you is the key to a happier and healthier mental state.

 Filling your life with positivity and being mindful of your attitude towards yourself and the world will help you to achieve real peace.